esrc-official/ESRC-Heart-SDK-iOS/README.md

 ## Making your first recognition

-The ESRC SDK simplifies vision features into an effortless and straightforward process.
+The ESRC Heart SDK simplifies vision features into an effortless and straightforward process.
 To recognize your heart response, do the following steps:

 This page provides a step-by-step guide that demonstrates how to build and configure an in-app bio-analysis using ESRC Heart SDK.
 License key can be received by requesting by the email: **esrc@esrc.co.kr**.